hms-dbmi/chromoscope/docs/presigned_urls.md

 # Loading Private Data

 This article details how to set up security credentials for an Amazon Web Services (AWS) account and temporarily visualize data stored in private S3 buckets (all public access blocked) via [presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html).
+Presigned URLs are used in provided scripts described in the [following section](./cohort_configs.md), to create configuration files for large cohorts of sample data saved on private S3 buckets.

 ## Prerequisites